-NEW YORK, July 19 It's official.
-China's slowdown is starting to hurt corporate America.
+NEW YORK, July 19 (Reuters) - It’s official.
+China’s slowdown is starting to hurt corporate America.

 As the world’s second-largest economy - and still growing - China is seen as a primary source of revenue growth by the largest U.S. companies.
 But a country that once boasted double-digit growth is now growing at a more modest 7.5 percent rate, its credit markets are overheated and fears of a housing bubble remain.

 The slowing has occurred as major U.S. names garner more revenue from Asia.
 Among 18 S&P companies with large exposure to China, 12 of them were underperforming the broader S&P 500 index year-to-date, including Yum Brands Inc and Intel, which noted the slower growth in China as a headwind.